 the Ward(s)

-of the Town Village City } of County, Wisconsin
+of the Town Village City &gt; of County, Wisconsin

-on the day of 3
+on the da / of ,

+assign the back of each certificate envi- sted on the Inspectors' Statement

+Election Inspectors

-Election Inspectors Dated this day of 3
+Dated this day of

 Election Inspectors

 - Ballots of absentee voters which are rejected pursuant to the provisions of §6.88, Wis.
 Stats., shall be kept in their certificate envelopes and returned enclosed in this carrier envelope to the municipal clerk. - These ballots may not be counted, and the names of voters may not be entered on the poll list or assigned a number on the registration list. - Each certificate envelope should be numbered and the reason for rejection listed on the back of the envelope and on the Inspectors' Statement (EL-104). - This carrier envelope will be returned by the inspectors to the municipal clerk after the polls close. §6.88(3)(b), Wis.
 Stats.